sidney-eliot/3d-artists-handbook/content/theory/technical-side-of-character-design.md

 3. Bake the high to the low to get maps like normal, AO, curvature, ...
 4. Texture the model
 5. Optionally weight paint, rig and animate it
-6. Render and/or bring into a game engine
+6. Render and / or bring into a game engine

-All these steps are covered in far great detail in this handbook.
+All these steps are covered extenisvely in this handbook.

 If a piece is more hard surface, and you decide to not use ZBrush, but your modeling software instead, then make sure not to care about topology when modeling.
 Only make sure the high with all its bevels and SubDiv looks good.
 It's however a good idea to work as no-destructively as possible (and when going destructive to keep backups of the non-destructive pieces).
 This is done, so one can salvage high pieces to quickly create the retopology.

-## 🚧Work in Progress🚧
-- Have as much as logically possible merged together, to make rigging easy
-- Have as little overlaying meshes and faces as possible, to avoid rigging issues